e2crawfo/e2crawfo.github.io/index.md

 About
 -----

 I'm a PhD student in the [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) at [McGill University](https://www.mcgill.ca/).
-I'm interested in a range of learning paradigms - imitation, reinforcement, deep, spectral, multitask - especially insofar as they apply to natural language processing.
+I'm interested in a range of learning paradigms - imitation, reinforcement, deep, transfer - especially insofar as they apply to natural language processing.
 I'm supervised by [Joelle Pineau](http://cs.mcgill.ca/~jpineau/).

 In 2014 I completed a Masters degree in Computer Science in the [Computational Neuroscience Research Group](http://compneuro.uwaterloo.ca/) at the [University of Waterloo](https://uwaterloo.ca/).
 I was supervised by [Chris Eliasmith](http://arts.uwaterloo.ca/~celiasmi/), and worked on a [biologically plausible model of human knowledge representation](https://github.com/e2crawfo/hrr-scaling).
 I also wrote an [MPI implementation](https://github.com/e2crawfo/nengo_mpi) of the [nengo](https://github.com/nengo/nengo) neural simulator.
 In 2012 I obtained a BMATH(CS) degree, also from Waterloo, and spent my co-op terms working on a GPU implementation of nengo.